Your Guide to Legal Service

 The critical question is the nature of the work you perform.
 While you can receive credit in certain circumstances for work performed at a private law firm, a government agency, a legislative office, a nonprofit organization, a legal service organization, and other types of placements, you can only qualify for pro bono credit if the nature of the service you provide falls within the definition of law-related pro bono service.

 Government service can fulfill the pro bono requirement if the objectives of the service fall within the definition of pro bono.
 In addition, since you are not receiving a salary or credit for your work, you have satisfied those two requirements for pro bono service.
 However, as with all pro bono placements, you will need to obtain pre-approval from the Office of Career Services.
 It is likely that you will receive such approval since you are working in the Public Protection and Advocacy Bureau.
-The work of this Bureau will probably fall within the category of a governmental organization seeking to secure or protect civil rights, civil liberties or public rights.
+The work of this Bureau will probably fall within the category of a governmental organization seeking to secure or protect civil rights, civil liberties, or public rights.

-If you receive a salary or academic credit you cannot receive pro bono credit no matter what kind of work you are doing.
+If you receive a salary or academic credit, you cannot receive pro bono credit, no matter what kind of work you are doing.
 If you are not receiving a salary or credit, it depends on the kind of work you are doing.
 If the attorney is handling a case pro bono for a client of limited means and you are also working on that case, the hours you work on the client’s case can be counted for pro bono credit.
 However, if the work is for a fee-paying client or a client who does not have limited means, you cannot receive credit.
-Fee paying means the payment of the attorney for the attorney’s time.
-It can still be pro bono service if the client pays costs such as court filing fees, but does not compensate the attorney for his or her time.
+Fee-paying means the payment of the attorney for the attorney’s time.
+It can still be a pro bono service if the client pays costs such as court filing fees, but does not compensate the attorney for his or her time.

 No. Assisting a judge with cases assigned to the judge (doing research and writing draft opinions) does not fall within the definition of pro bono service.
 If the judge is working on a law reform project, however, hours devoted to work on the law reform project could fall within the definition of pro bono service.
-Such work could fall within category (5) of the definition of pro bono service because it is an “activity for improving access to the law, improving the legal system or improving the legal profession.”
-As with all other pro bono service, pre-approval from the Office of Career Services will be necessary.
+Such work could fall within category (5) of the definition of pro bono service because it is an “activity for improving access to the law, improving the legal system, or improving the legal profession.”
+As with all other pro bono services, pre-approval from the Office of Career Services will be necessary.

 No. Volunteering in a prosecutor’s office does not fall within the definition of pro bono service.
 There may be situations where a prosecutor is working on a specific project that falls within the definition of pro bono service.
 The Office of Career Services is happy to discuss whether a particular project qualifies for pro bono credit.